tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_what_is_a_rest_api.md

 As you can see, there's a request and a response between a client to the API server.
 The client and server can be based in any language, but HTTP is the protocol used to transport the message.
 This request-and-response pattern is fundamentally how REST APIs work.

-### Any message format can be used with REST
+Each programming language that makes the request will have a different way of submitting a web request and parsing the response in its language.
+These language-specific functions for making requests and parsing responses aren't part of the REST API (though they might be provided in an [accompanying SDK](docapis_sdks_and_sample_apps.html)).
+The REST API is language agnostic and handles incoming and outgoing information across HTTP, just like the web.

+## SOAP APIs are the predecessor to REST APIs

+Before REST became the most popular web service, SOAP (Simple Object Access Protocol) was much more common.
+To understand REST a little better, it helps to have some context with SOAP.
+This way you can see what makes REST different.

+{% include random_ad.html %}

+SOAP is a standardized protocol that requires XML as the message format for requests and responses.
+As a standardized protocol, the message format is usually defined through something called a WSDL (Web Services Description Language) file.

+The WSDL file defines the allowed elements and attributes in the message exchanges.
+The WSDL file is machine readable and used by the servers interacting with each other to facilitate the communication.

+SOAP messages are enclosed in an "envelope" that includes a header and body, using a specific XML schema and namespace.
+For an example of a SOAP request and response format, see [SOAP vs REST Challenges](http://www.soapui.org/testing-dojo/world-of-api-testing/soap-vs--rest-challenges.html).

+The main problem with SOAP is that the XML message format is too verbose and heavy.
+It is particularly problematic with mobile scenarios where file size and bandwidth are critical.
+The verbose message format slows processing times, which makes SOAP interactions lethargic.

+SOAP is still used in enterprise application scenarios (especially with financial institutions) with server-to-server communication, but in the past 5 years, SOAP has largely been replaced by REST, especially for APIs on the open web.

+## REST is a style, not a standard

+Like SOAP, REST (REpresentational State Transfer) uses HTTP as the transport protocol for the message requests and responses.
+However, unlike SOAP, REST is an architectural style, not a standard protocol.
+This is why REST APIs are sometimes called _RESTful_ APIs &mdash; REST is a general style that the API follows.

+A RESTful API might not follow all of the official characteristics of REST as outlined by [Dr. Roy Fielding](https://en.wikipedia.org/wiki/Roy_Fielding), who first described the model.
+Hence these APIs are "RESTful" or "REST-like."
+(Some developers insist on using the term "RESTful" when the API doesn't fulfill all the characteristics of REST, but most people just refer to them as "REST APIs" regardless.)

 As an architectural style, you aren't limited to XML as the message format.
 REST APIs can use any message format the API developers want to use, including XML, JSON, Atom, RSS, CSV, HTML, and more.

 Despite the variety of message format options, most REST APIs use JSON (JavaScript Object Notation) as the default message format.
 This is because JSON provides a lightweight, simple, and more flexible message format that increases the speed of communication.
 The lightweight nature of JSON also allows for mobile processing scenarios and is easy to parse on the web using JavaScript.

 In contrast, with XML, XSLT is used more for presenting or rather "transforming" (the "T" in XSLT) the content stored in an XML language.
 XSLT enables the human readability (rather than processing data stored in an XML format).

 ### REST focuses on resources accessed through URLs

 Another unique aspect of REST is that REST APIs focus on *resources* (that is, *things*, rather than actions) and ways to access the resources.
 Resources are typically different types of information.
 You access the resources through URLs (Uniform Resource Locators), just like going to a URL in your browser retrieves an information resource.
 The URLs are accompanied by a method that specifies how you want to interact with the resource.

 Common methods include GET (read), POST (create), PUT (update), and DELETE (remove).
 The endpoint usually includes query parameters that specify more details about the representation of the resource you want to see.
 For example, you might specify (in a query parameter) that you want to limit the display of 5 instances of the resource.

-### Sample URLs for a REST API

 Here's what a sample endpoint might look like: